 Tips for Successful Venipuncture When Using Hand Veins

-Hand position: It is best practice to position the patient's hand slightly downward with the top of the hand facing the phlebotomist.
-The fingers of the patient's hand should be rolled underneath and wrapped around the fingers of the phlebotomist's "anchoring" hand forming a loose fist.
-The phlebotomist should use his or her thumb to pull back gently on the surface of the skin, making the skin taut.
+Hand position: When collecting blood from a hand vein, it is best practice to position the patient's hand slightly downward with the top of the hand facing you.
+The fingers of the patient's hand should be rolled underneath, forming a loose fist.
+Use your thumb to pull back gently on the surface of the skin, making the skin taut.
 The vein should be anchored adequately to proceed with venipuncture.
-The phlebotomist may have the patient roll his/her fingers over a pillow or a rolled up washcloth to make the hand vein more prominent.
+The hand veins will be more prominent if the patient grips a pillow or a rolled up washcloth.

 Tourniquet Position: The tourniquet should always be applied 3 - 4 inches above the needle insertion point.
 Therefore, when assessing for a usable vein in a hand, apply the tourniquet 1 - 2 inches above the wrist.
 If the tourniquet is on longer than one minute, release and reapply prior to venipuncture to avoid hemoconcentration.

 - Choose a straight section of the hand vein-- avoid the "intersection" or "V" where a vein branches into another vein.
 This juncture may contain a valve and could be damaged if punctured.

 - Only use the top of a hand or thumb-side of the wrist for puncture.
 Avoid the fingers or the underside of the wrist.
 This will prevent the inadvertent puncture of hidden arteries, tendons or nerves in the area.